davidycliao/flaiR/README.md

 <div style="text-align: justify">

 flairR is R wrapper, built upon the reticulate architecture, offers streamlined access to the core features of FlairNLP in Python.
-FlairNLP is an advanced framework incorporating the latest techniques in natural language processing developed by [Humboldt University of Berlin](https://github.com/flairNLP/flair).
-For a deeper understanding of Flair's framwork, please fid the research article '[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)' and the official [mannual](https://flairnlp.github.io).
+FlairNLP is an advanced framework of NLP incorporating the latest techniques developed by [Humboldt University of Berlin](https://github.com/flairNLP/flair).
+For a deeper understanding of Flair's framwork, please find the research article '[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)' and the official [mannual](https://flairnlp.github.io).
 The  features currently available in `flairR` includes __part-of-speech tagging__, __transformer-based sentiment analysis__, and __named entity recognition__.

 </div>

 ## Installation
-"The installation consists of two parts: First, install Python and then download the package.
-Create an environment within the R setting and interface with Flair.
+The installation consists of two parts: First, install Python and then download the package.
+Then, create an environment within the R setting and interface with Flair.

 ### Get Started with `remotes`: